On the Multilinear Fractional Integral Operators with Correlation Kernels: Proof of Theorem

+For $f_i\in C_0^\infty$, both Theorem \ref{section5. nec-suff Selberg integral} and Theorem \ref{section 6. exi of infty pairs p} imply that $T(f_1,\cdots,f_k)$ is locally integrable.
 For each cube $Q$ with sides parallel to the axes, we use $\leftidx{^\ast}{Q}$ to denote the cube which is concentric to $Q$ but has the side length twice as long as that of $Q$.
 We first decompose $T$, corresponding to $Q$, as a major term

 and $k$ terms of the form